 Earning a master's in nursing helps nurses advance their careers and pursue roles with greater responsibilities.
-Nurses with a master of science in nursing (MSN) often work as nurse anesthetists, nurse practitioners, and nurse midwives, three of the highest paid positions in nursing.
-These advanced practice registered nurses (APRNs) can also earn board certification, increasing their competitiveness on the job market.
+Nurses with a master of science in nursing (MSN) often work as nurse anesthetists, nurse practitioners, or nurse midwives — three of the highest-paid positions in nursing.
+These advanced practice registered nurses (APRNs) can also earn board certification, increasing their competitiveness within the job market.

 Master of Science in Nursing

-- Gerontology: In a gerontology specialization, nursing students learn how to care for elderly patients, including managing acute and chronic conditions.
+Gerontological nursing students learn how to care for elderly patients, including managing acute and chronic conditions.

 Neonatal nurse practitioners care for premature newborns, often working in neonatal intensive care units.
 They also act as primary care providers for newborns with genetic and life-threatening medical conditions.

-- Family Nurse Practitioner: Family nurse practitioners act as primary care providers for patients of all ages.
+Family nurse practitioners act as primary care providers for patients of all ages.

 An orthopedic specialization prepares nurses to treat diseases and disorders affecting the musculoskeletal system, such as arthritis and osteoporosis.

 Psychiatric nurse practitioners care for patients with mental health disorders.
 They can diagnose mental illnesses, create treatment plans, and prescribe medication.

-- Clinical Nurse Specialist: Clinical nurse specialists focus on a particular subfield of nursing, such as pediatrics, critical care, or oncology.
+Clinical nurse specialists focus on a particular subfield of nursing, such as pediatrics, critical care, or oncology.

 Online MSN Programs